 administration, such as health and safety

-This ties into economic sustainability by looking beyond the return of investment (ROI) and ensuring the project fits into the organisation’s overall strategy by analysing how much it contributes and how viable it is long-term.
+This ties into economic sustainability by looking beyond the return on investment (ROI) and ensuring the project fits into the organization’s overall strategy by analyzing how much it contributes and how viable it is long-term.

-Other than environmental and economic areas of an organisation, the less talked about, but equally as important, are social and administrative areas.
-Ensuring the organisation is socially sustainable means evaluating the sustainability of its culture, structure and human resource skills and practices.
-The organisation needs to make sure it provides good working conditions and has good health and safety measurements.
+Other than the environmental and economic areas of an organization, the less talked about, but equally as important, for building sustainability are social and administrative areas.
+Ensuring the organization is socially sustainable means evaluating the sustainability of its culture, structure, and human resource skills and practices.
+The organization needs to make sure it provides good working conditions and has good health and safety measurements.

-This part is often associated with the human resources sector hence why they are often regarded as the agent of sustainability in any given organisation.
-They ensure that there is no discrimination against vulnerable groups and that civil and fundamental rights are respected.
+This part project management job is often associated with the human resources sector hence why they are often regarded as the agent of sustainability in any given organization.
+They ensure that there is no discrimination against vulnerable groups and that civil and other fundamental rights and human rights are respected.
 They are also in charge of employee training and skills development and general community involvement – both significant social areas.

-Because projects are temporary, many may be confused about how they can be sustainable if sustainability plays the long game.
-But, projects help organisations realise long-term investment objectives.
+Because projects are temporary, many may be confused about how they can be efficient if sustainability plays the long game.
+But, projects help organizations realize long-term investment objectives.
 Projects and project management take place in an environment that is broader than that of the project itself.

 Project managers usually only focus on getting from an idea to an implemented project, disregarding the long-term consequences of manufacturing and disposal.
-It is necessary for them to start taking responsibility for the project’s results as its impact does not go away once the project is done.
+They must start taking responsibility for the project’s results as its impact does not go away once the project is done.

-The project management profession at large should promote the Sustainable Development Goals by developing objectives, plans and setting them into practice in a given context.
-A global association like IPMA can provide the profession with its good practices (e.g. standards) and recognise the achievement of sustainability in projects (e.g. through achievement awards).
+The project management profession at large should promote Sustainable Development Goals by developing objectives, and plans and setting them into practice in a given context.
+A global association for project management sustainability like IPMA can provide the project management sustainability profession with its good practices (e.g. standards) and recognize the achievement of sustainability in projects (e.g. through achievement awards).